Adenoviridae: Animals

 Squirrel adenovirus (SqAdV) is reported to cause enteritis in red squirrels in Europe, while gray squirrels seem to be resistant.
 SqAdV is most closely related to the adenovirus of guinea pigs (GpAdV).

 Adenovirus in reptiles is poorly understood, but research is currently in progress.

+An adenovirus has been identified as the cause of melanistic hyperpigmentation or “blotchy bass syndrome” in black basses.

 Adenoviruses are also known to cause respiratory infections in horses, cattle, pigs, sheep, and goats.
 Equine adenovirus 1 can also cause fatal disease in immunocompromised Arabian foals, involving pneumonia and destruction of pancreatic and salivary gland tissue.
 Tupaia adenovirus (TAV) (tree shrew adenovirus 1) has been isolated from tree shrews.

 Otarine adenovirus 1 has been isolated from sea lions (Zalophus californianus).

 The fowl adenoviruses are associated with many disease conditions in domestic fowl like inclusion body hepatitis, hydropericardium syndrome, Egg drop syndrome, Quail bronchitis, Gizzard erosions and many respiratory conditions.
 They have also been isolated from wild black kites (Milvus migrans).

 Titi monkey adenovirus was isolated from a colony of monkeys.

 Prevention

 Currently there is a vaccine for adenovirus type 4 and 7 for US military personnel only.
 US military personnel are the recipients of this vaccine because they may be at a higher risk of infection.
 The vaccine contains a live virus, which may be shed in stool and lead to transmission.
 The vaccine is not approved for use outside of the military, as it has not been tested in studied in the general population or on people with weakened immune systems.

 In the past, US military recruits were vaccinated against two serotypes of adenovirus, with a corresponding decrease in illnesses caused by those serotypes.
 That vaccine is no longer manufactured.
 The U.S. Army Medical Research and Materiel Command announced on 31 October 2011 that a new adenovirus vaccine, which replaces the older version that has been out of production for over a decade, was shipped to basic training sites on 18 October 2011.
-More information is available here.

 Prevention of adenovirus, as well as other respiratory illnesses, involves frequent hand washing for more than 20 seconds, avoiding touching the eyes, face, and nose with unwashed hands, and avoiding close contact with people with symptomatic adenovirus infection.
 Those with symptomatic adenovirus infection are additionally advised to cough or sneeze into the arm or elbow instead of the hand, to avoid sharing cups and eating utensils, and to refrain from kissing others.
 Chlorination of swimming pools can prevent outbreaks of conjunctivitis caused by adenovirus.